March 11, 2011 - At 2:46 p.m., a 9.1 magnitude earthquake takes place 231 miles northeast of Tokyo at a depth of 15.2 miles.

 - Cooling systems at three of the four units at the Fukushima Daini plant fail prompting state of emergency declarations there.

-- At least six million homes - 10 percent of Japan's households - are without electricity, and a million are without water.
+- At least six million homes - 10% of Japan’s households - are without electricity, and a million are without water.

-- The US Geological Survey says the quake appears to have moved Honshu, Japan's main island, by 8 feet and has shifted the earth on its axis.
+- The US Geological Survey says the quake appears to have moved Honshu, Japan’s main island, by eight feet and has shifted the earth on its axis.

 - About 9,500 people - half the town’s population - are reported to be unaccounted for in Minamisanriku on Japan’s Pacific coast.

-March 13, 2011 - People living within 10km (6.2 miles) of the Fukushima Daini and 20km of the Fukushima Daiichi power plants begin a government-ordered evacuation.
+March 13, 2011 - People living within 10 kilometers (6.2 miles) of the Fukushima Daini and 20 kilometers of the Fukushima Daiichi power plants begin a government-ordered evacuation.
 The total evacuated so far is about 185,000.